daszkiewiczk/image-upload-api/README.md

 ```bash
 docker compose run app sh -c 'python manage.py createsuperuser'
 ```
-Admin panel is available at [localhost:8000/admin/](http://localhost:8000/admin/).

 To run the app:
 ```bash
 docker compose up
 ```
+Admin panel is available at [localhost:8000/admin/](http://localhost:8000/admin/).
+You can add API users and tier from there.
 Swagger UI is available on [localhost:8000/api/docs/](http://localhost:8000/api/docs).

 Endpoints use token authentication, token can be obtained through /api/user/token/ endpoint after providing user's credentials.